 It is more complicated here by the rules that apply to light for damp rooms.
 “Strict regulations must be observed, especially around the shower and bathtub – and also wherever moisture meets electricity,” says Bolz.
 And you should absolutely adhere to them – after all, your safety in the bathroom has top priority!

 In these areas, the bathroom lighting should therefore be protected against splash water ( protection class IP X4 ) or even water jets (IP X5) and may only be operated with a protective low voltage of up to 12 volts.
 A lighting designer or electrician will be happy to help you.

 The third level – the accent light

 “If the customer has the option, it is attractive to work with niches in the walls.
 They can then be used as a shelf, for example, and equipped with their own lighting, ”says Bolz.
-With their high-contrast and expressive light scenes, they not only enliven the overall impression of the room, but also provide cozy accents when selected correctly.
+With their high-contrast and expressive light scenes, they not only enliven the overall impression of the room but also provide cozy accents when selected correctly.

-The experts advise against relying exclusively on accent lighting: although indirect light in the bathroom creates atmosphere, it casts too many shadows and illuminates too few corners of the bathroom.
+The experts advise against relying exclusively on accent lighting: although indirect light in the bathroom creates an atmosphere, it casts too many shadows and illuminates too few corners of the bathroom.